jimdeselms/yaxon/README.md

         here\'s another one with some escaped characters in it "Here's another string"
         'And here\'s another one.'
+        `And here's a multi-line string
+            for good measure.`
     ]

 ### YAXON identifiers